IronFox/Subnautica-Archon/README.md

 The plugin needs the following DLLs to be referenced in the ArchonPlugin project:
 - [build]\Subnautica Archon_Data\Managed\ArchonScripts.dll

+The following will be automatically linked if your environment variables are set properly:
 - [Subnautica]\BepInEx\core\0Harmony.dll
 - [Subnautica]\BepInEx\core\BepInEx.dll
 - [Subnautica]\BepInEx\plugins\Nautilus\Nautilus.dll